-British people love to talk about the weather.
-I always wondered why, and then I moved to London and realized it’s because it’s always changing.
-Now I keep getting asked about the weather in London.
+British people love to talk about the weather in London.
+I always wondered why, and then I moved to the UK and realized it’s because it’s always changing.
+Now I keep getting asked about the weather.
 From email to Instagram, so many people have asked me for advice that today I want to dedicate a blog post to the topic.
 If you’re one of the curious, read on for my month-by-month guide to what to expect from the London weather.

 Weather in London

 Let me start by saying that the weather in London is predictably unpredictable.
 The city can see four seasons in a day or two seasons in a year.